git/git.github.io/rev_news/drafts/edition-111.md

   Congratulations to them, and thanks a lot to all the applicants who worked on Git and submitted proposals!
-It was tough to choose from multiple potential contributors who all were good in their own respect.
+It was tough to choose from multiple potential contributors, all of them good in their own respect.

 * [Git Merge conference](https://public-inbox.org/git/Zj0JyL1b+g1G3zWx@nand.local/) and Contributor's Summit